ValentinaUn/Fast-permutation-entropy/README.md

 CITING THE CODE

-[a] Unakafova, V.A., Keller, K., 2013.
+- Unakafova, V.A., Keller, K., 2013.
 Efficiently measuring complexity on the basis of real-world data.
 Entropy, 15(10), 4392-4415.

-[b] Unakafova, Valentina (2015).
+- Unakafova, Valentina (2015).
 Fast permutation entropy (www.mathworks.com/matlabcentral/fileexchange/44161-permutation-entropy--fast-algorithm-), MATLAB Central File Exchange.
 Retrieved Month Day, Year.

 EXAMPLE OF USE (with a plot):